dilawar/sound/README.md

 sound
 =====

 This work is derivative of Dr. Taylor’s work http://people.msoe.edu/~taylor/examples/wav.htm .

-There was a bug in his implementation which is removed from this implementation.
-We give here a c++ class to read WAV file and store its content in an array.
-We also store these values in a csv file which you can plot using application of your choise.
+We provide a C++ class to read WAV file.
+It's content are  stored  in an array which we finally write to a csv file.
+You can plot this csv file using any application of your choise.
 We only support non-compressed WAV file.

 On other branches, this project has diverged a lot.